Listed alphabetically by first name:

 Homer and Cristina are two of the most popular tango teachers in the Bay Area, known for their “organic” dancing style and clear, concise teaching methods.
 For the past five years, they have been traveling and teaching across the US and the world.
 Homer is also a founding member of the non-profit Project Tango organization whose biggest local projects include the weekly Cell Space alternative milonga and the Tango Exchange.
-The good news is that starting next year, 2013, they plan to spend a lot more time in the Bay-Area and will be starting up “The Organic Tango School”.
+In 2013, they decided to spend a lot more time in the Bay-Area and have started “The Organic Tango School” a website with video lessons.
 Please visit their website for the latest updates.

 Igor Polk founded Palo Alto JCC Zina Tango Club, in 2007 where he presently conducts classes several times a week.
 Igor’s philosophy in tango is to dance well, free and innovatively.
 Igor is also a master of rare traditional styles: Orillero, Canyengue and Apilado as well as more popular Salon and Milonguero.
 Since 2009 he has partnering with Cecilia Sung, a versatile and elegant dancer.
 Igor also teaches TANGO YOGA that focuses on correct alignment and the inner workings of your body while dancing Tango.